West Highland White Terrier temperament has a more mature disposition than you might expect from such a tiny dog.

 On average, West Highland White Terriers are estimated to live about 12 to 16 years.
 Unfortunately, this breed carries with it a host of predispositions to health conditions that can affect her quality of life.

-Some other of the more common Westie health conditions include skin disorders, globoid cell leukodystrophy (a neurological disease that causes tremors, muscle weakness, and difficulty walking), and “White Dog Shaker Syndrome,” a condition involving tremors and muscle coordination problems that can last longer in males than females.
+- And “White Dog Shaker Syndrome,” a condition involving tremors and muscle coordination problems that can last longer in males than in females.

 Bringing Home a Westie